 Firstly, Dalat is not on everyone’s itinerary, this is because the city is not include on must see destination in Vietnam (many of you may disagree on this), still Dalat is a very beautiful, i love the house design and cities of Dalat and however, if you’re planning to visit it, here is the top things to do to keep you stay for at least few days.

-Enjoy a leisurely walk along the Xuan Huong lake
+1. Enjoy a leisurely walk along the Xuan Huong lake

 Xuan Huong Lake, dominates the center of Dalat and serves as a scenic hub of the city.
 Visitors can take a walk through the peaceful parkland area surrounding the lake and go local and rent swan pedal boats to enjoy on the lake, and there are charming cafes on either side near the downtown area.
 Surrounding the lake are pleasant walking paths ideal for a leisurely hour-long stroll.
 On a pleasant day, grab a Banh Mi and bring it along for a relaxing picnic on one of the benches along the way.

-Visit the Hang Nga Crazy House [Must See]
+2. Visit Hang Nga Crazy House

-The Dalat crazy house, or the locally known as the Hang Nga guest house, a perfect combination of Dalat’s bohemian tradition and its taste for kitsch, Hang Nga Crazy House is a guesthouse in the form of a giant surreal artwork and of course, its one of the most see attractions in Dalat Vietnam.
+Known as the Hang Nga guest house, a perfect combination of Dalat’s bohemian tradition and its taste for kitsch, Hang Nga Crazy House is a guesthouse in the form of a giant surreal artwork and of course, its one of the most see attractions in Dalat Vietnam.

 The architecture is Gaudi-meets-Alice in Wonderland and cannot easily be described: there are caves, giant spider webs made of wire, concrete tree trunks and scary-looking animals with glowing red eyes.
 Yes it’s tacky, and exceedingly commercialised, but many are astounded to find such a countercultural construction in Vietnam.